Download the Code of Federal Regulations in XML.

 §4.10 Appeals from initial determinations or untimely delays.

 (a) The information in this part is furnished for the guidance of the public and in compliance with the requirements of the Freedom of Information Act (FOIA), as amended (5 U.S.C.
 552).
-This part sets forth the procedures the Department of Commerce (Department) and its components follow to make publicly available the materials and indices specified in 5 U.S.C.
+This part sets forth the procedures the Department of Commerce (Department) and its components follow to make publicly available materials and indices specified in 5 U.S.C.
 552(a)(2) and records requested under 5 U.S.C.
 552(a)(3).
 Information routinely provided to the public as part of a regular Department activity (for example, press releases issued by the Office of Public Affairs) may be provided to the public without following this part.
+In addition, as a matter of policy, the Department shall make discretionary releases of records or information exempt from disclosure under the FOIA when required to do so in accordance with current law and/or Executive Branch policy.
+This policy does not create any right enforceable in court.

 (b) As used in this subpart, component means any office, division, bureau or other unit of the Department listed in Appendix A to this part (except that a regional office of a larger office or other unit does not constitute a separate component).

-(d) The Department shall maintain and make available for public inspection and copying:
+(c) The Department and its components shall maintain and make available electronically for public inspection:

 (2) Copies of records that have been released and that the component that maintains them determines, because of their subject matter, have become or are likely to become the subject of subsequent requests for substantially the same records;

-(3) A general index of the records described in paragraph (d)(2) of this section;
+(3) A general index of the records described in paragraph (c)(2) of this section;

 (4) Final opinions and orders, including concurring and dissenting opinions made in the adjudication of cases;